jdi-docs/jdi-light/source/includes/_tutorial.md

 );
 ```
 **Selenium:** (134 lines of code)<br/>
-For a simple `User` entity with two fields we should have at least one Constructor, but it would be nice to Override `equals()`, `hashCode()` and `toString()` methods in order to have the ability to log entity and compare the actual and expected results by their data.<br/>
+For a simple `User` entity with two fields we should have at least one constructor, but it would be nice to override `equals()`, `hashCode()` and `toString()` methods in order to have a log-friendly representation of an entity and ability to compare the actual and expected results by class fields.<br/>
-Additionally, if we want to have the ability to setup different data, we should create set methods for each field.<br/>
+Additionally, if we want to have the ability to set up different data, we have to create setter methods for each field.<br/>
-You can generate all of these methods using "Generate" option in IntelliJ IDEA (Right-Click the data class and select "Generate").<br/>
+You can generate all of these methods using "Generate" option in IntelliJ IDEA (right-click the data class and select "Generate").<br/>
 We need at least 7 lines of code, but for a reusable entity we should write 31 lines of code.<br/>
-The same holds true for ContactInfo and for any Data entity in standard approach.
-For ContactInfo the full declaration is more important because we plan to manipulate with more fields and it will take more lines of code.<br/>
+The same holds true for `ContactInfo` and for any Data entity in the standard approach.
+For `ContactInfo` the full declaration is more important because we plan to make use of more fields, and it will take more lines of code.<br/>
-After that manipulations we can create clear TestData<br/>
+After these manipulations, we can create transparent test data.<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/User.java" target="_blank">User data</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/ContactInfo.java" target="_blank">ContactInfo data</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/DefaultData.java" target="_blank">User Roman</a><br/>